← Hub v2.0

 Segregation of DutiesRequester cannot both configure rules and execute transactions (unless SYSTEM)Sweep blocked; audit flag

-SSRN Paper — Crypto XVA v3
+SSRN Paper — Crypto XVA v3.1

 The academic working-paper foundation of this framework.
-SSRN abstract_id 6448638, v3 posted May 2026.
+SSRN abstract_id 6448638, v3 posted May 2026 · v3.1 revision live June 2026.

 Citation